maneatsbible/maneatsbible.github.io/_letters/1-babylonians.md

 ---
-title: "Letter to the Churches in Babylon"
+title: Letter to the Churches in Babylon
-date: 02-08-2026
+date: 2026-02-08
 ---

 Christopher, a plain Bible preacher of Jesus Christ and a homeless brother crying out in the wilderness, delivering a biblical message from God to the churches that are in Babylon.